telicent-oss/smart-caches-core/docs/cli/index.md

 If your command class derives from `AbstractProjectorCommand` then it will have these options available by default and there's no need to manually add them.
 You merely need to override the `Supplier<HealthStatus> getHealthProbeSupplier()` method to return a supplier function that can calculate the readiness of your application.
+As noted in [Automatic Integration](health-probes.md#automatic-integration) there are additional methods that can be overridden for further customisation if desired.

 This options class provides a `setupHealthProbeServer()` method that is used to configure and start the health probe server, it requires a display name, a health status supplier and optionally a list of library version information you